Chart Color Schemes

 Willmot has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-A total of 0 projects have been identified by AreaSearch that may affect this area.
-Notable projects include M12 Motorway (Western Sydney Airport Motorway), Richmond Road Upgrade - M7 to Townson Road, The Ponds North West Growth Area - Adjacent Precincts, and Tallawong to St Marys (T2SM) Passenger Rail Corridor.
-Below is a list detailing those likely to be most relevant.
+Area infrastructure projects identified by AreaSearch that may impact the area include M12 Motorway (Western Sydney Airport Motorway), Richmond Road Upgrade - M7 to Townson Road, The Ponds North West Growth Area - Adjacent Precincts, and Tallawong to St Marys (T2SM) Passenger Rail Corridor.

 Professional plan users can use the search below to filter and access additional projects.